ArcadiaLabs/RaspberryPiSrtStreamingMachine/SRT_Relay2Twitch/SRT_RELAY_2_TWITCH.md

 Here is a very simple diagram :

   ![SRT relay diagram](../images/srt_relay.drawio.png)

-About the relay, it's quite easy to set up a PC with OBS acting as a relay.
-But the PC needs to be quite powerful to be able to capture, decode, re-encode and send the stream inside OBS.
-Using the right tools, this task could be done using a low power Raspberry Pi 4 (4Gb of RAM in my case).
-I could re-stream a 1080p/30fps stream with no problem.

 ## Install the right FFmpeg binary on the Raspberry Pi